ievans3024/libfind/NOTES.md

 -rw-r--r-- 1 ian ian 1375 Apr 22 19:35 pyfind.py
 ```

-There is no reason `pyfind.py` should not be visible while `findpath.py` and `functions.py` are.
+There is no obvious reason `pyfind.py` should not be visible while `findpath.py` and `functions.py` are.

+None of the following makes any difference in the above behaviors:
+ - Running `pyfind` from inside the project root.
+ - Changing the name and/or contents of `pyfind.py` and updating the `entry_points` argument in `setup.py` accordingly
+ - Changing or removing `libfind.__all__`
+ - Using `find_packages()` instead of `['libfind']` in `setup.py`
+ - Removing the `entry_points` argument from `setup.py`
+   - this would obviously stop `venv/bin/pyfind` from existing, but does not make `libfind.pyfind` importable elsewhere.

-Interestingly, running `pyfind` with PyCharm's debugger has it working just fine.
+Interestingly, running `venv/bin/pyfind` with PyCharm's debugger has it working just fine.
 Here's the debugger output:
 ```
 /home/ian/PycharmProjects/find/venv/bin/python /home/ian/.local/share/JetBrains/Toolbox/apps/PyCharm-P/ch-0/201.6668.115/plugins/python/helpers/pydev/pydevd.py --multiproc --qt-support=auto --client 127.0.0.1 --port 44431 --file /home/ian/PycharmProjects/find/venv/bin/pyfind
 pydev debugger: process 267094 is connecting